 The global markets have faced significant volatility, dislocation and liquidity constraints during the most recent global economic crisis.
-Volatility and market disruption in the global financial markets continued through 2012 to 2015 for many reasons, including the European sovereign debt crisis, affecting, amongst others, Greece, Ireland, Portugal, Spain and Italy, and leading to concerns over the stability of the European monetary system, as well as the sovereign rating downgrades of, amongst others, the United States, the United Kingdom, France and Austria.
+Volatility and market disruption in the global financial markets has continued since 2012 for many reasons, including the European sovereign debt crisis, affecting, amongst others, Greece, Ireland, Portugal, Spain and Italy, and leading to concerns over the stability of the European monetary system, as well as the sovereign rating downgrades of, amongst others, the United States, the United Kingdom, France and Austria.
 Although global financial markets generally showed recovery during 2013 and the first half of 2014, they were characterized by periods of instability and uncertainty in the second half of 2014 and 2015 resulting from various factors, including a renewed sovereign debt crisis in Greece and its potential exit from the EU as well as significant declines in the Chinese stock markets in the summer of 2015.
-In June 2016, the United Kingdom elected to withdraw from the European Union, and the result of the referendum has created significant uncertainty about the future relationship between the United Kingdom and the European Union as well as giving rise to calls for the governments of other European Union member states to consider withdrawal.
+In June 2016, the United Kingdom elected to withdraw from the European Union (with the formal two-year negotiation and withdrawal process having been triggered on 29 March 2017 following the UK's formal submission of the Article 50 notice), leading to significant uncertainty about the future relationship between the United Kingdom and the European Union as well as giving rise to calls for the governments of other European Union member states to consider withdrawal.
+The recent elections in the United States, the United Kingdom and other European countries as well as other forthcoming elections, have also raised concerns about the risk of a return to increased protectionism, which could negatively impact global trade.
 These developments or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and the stability of global markets, and may significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain markets.